sundeepbassi/The-Wellbeing-Retreat/README.md

 There will be copyright information at the bottom.

-Again I do not want to put the footer in different coloured area as I feel this may distract from the overall theme of the site.
+Again I do not want to put the footer ina different coloured area as I feel this may distract from the overall theme of the site.

  **Features Left to Implement**

 I am thinking it would be good to have a section for teachers in the future.

 There could also be a place to list a timetable of classes.

 I think with covid it has highlighted the importance of social distancing and conducting classes over the web through other media technologies such as zomm could be a good idea.

  **Testing**
+**User Stories"

+1. As a user want to know that I have come to a site about self-improvement techniques.
++

+2. As a user I want to be able to easily navigate around the site.

+3. As a user I want to know what is yoga/meditaion?

+4. As a user I want to have a list about the different types of yoga/meditation.

+5. As a user I want to do a lesson on yoga/meditation.

+6. As a user I want to have a meditation image.

+7. As a user I want to be able to leave my submit my first name, surname and email.

+8. As a user I want to be able to use social media icons.

 Web Accessibilty Evaluation Tool